DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

 - [KubeEdge cloud-native edge computing platform v1.11.0 release (CNCF project)](https://github.com/kubeedge/kubeedge/blob/master/CHANGELOG/CHANGELOG-1.11.md)

-     The main new features of this version: new node group management function; edge device Mapper SDK is provided to reduce the workload of developing Mapper; Keadm subcommands such as containerized deployment and offline security are officially supported; edge node agent Edged is applicable to more scenarios.
+     The main new features of this version: new node group management function; edge device Mapper SDK is provided to reduce the workload of developing Mapper; Keadm subcommands such as containerized deployment and offline security are officially supported; edge node agent Edged is applicable to more use cases.

 - [KubeKey Cluster Deployment Tool v3.0 released](https://github.com/kubesphere/kubekey/releases/tag/v3.0.0)